We all know the benefits of physical activities, but have you ever thought about the benefits of getting creative with your kids?

 A CALMING INFLUENCE

 Creating calms you down - fact!
-Have you ever picked up a piece of playdough whilst your kids play and found yourself kneading and stretching it?
-Think of how calming you found it.
-Have you ever baked to wind down?
-Or doodled?
-Whilst it’s less apparent with activities such as painting or drawing, creativity has a calming influence.
+Have you ever picked up a piece of playdough whilst your kids play and enjoyed kneading and stretching it?
+Have you ever doodled to wind down during a stressful call?
+Creativity has a calming influence.
 There are meditative effects that come with the total absorption in an activity - a concentrated mind focusing on something - think of how this is used with mandalas in Buddhism.

 PRIDE IN ACHIEVEMENT